This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Top Attractions

 As a leafy haven, you can’t spend time in Vinohrady without a visit to Havličkovy Sady, the second-largest park in Prague.
-The nearby Riegrovy Park offers splendid views of the wider city and a relaxed atmosphere.
+The nearby Riegrovy Park offers some of the best views of Prague and a relaxed atmosphere.

-- Lacks the same level of history and architecture, so it might be better suited for a second – or third – trip to Prague
+Lacks the same level of history and tourist attractions, so it might be better suited for a second – or third-visit to Prague.

 Hotel Recommendations